dhyan2004-dot/Reduced-Order-Modelling-Of-Turbulent-Boundary-Layer-Flows/README.md

 This repository contains implementations and analysis tools for reduced-order modeling (ROM) and data-driven system identification applied to turbulent flow datasets.
 The project focuses on extracting low-dimensional dynamical representations from high-dimensional velocity field data using established and modern techniques.

-This work was carried out as part of the **AS5401 – Advanced Fluid Mechanics** course at the **Indian Institute of Technology Madras**.
+This work was carried out as part of the **AS5401 – Data Driven Modelling of Complex Aerospace Systems** course at the **Indian Institute of Technology Madras**.

 ---